HomeA-Z of Cosmetic Ingredients and TermsPhthalates

 The phthalates make up a family of substances each with its own, unique, spectrum of properties, united only because they each have a similar chemical group somewhere in the molecular structure.

 Some phthalates will possess useful properties: some phthalates possess undesirable properties.
-(In the same way, fungi as a family include both nutritious mushrooms and poisonous toadstools.)
-It is therefore quite wrong to consider all phthalates as the same: they are not.
+In the same way, fungi as a family include both nutritious mushrooms and poisonous toadstools.
+We therefore cannot consider all phthalates as the same.

 Claims that phthalates are 'hidden' in fragrances